 How to Prepare & Dress your Infant or Newborn

-Unless you're looking to make a fashion statement, keep clothing basic and minimal.
+Unless you're looking to make a fashion statement, or you're dressing up for a holiday card, I suggest keeping clothing basic and minimal.
 We don’t want to distract from that beautiful little bundle of perfection!
 If you have a special outfit you’d like to incorporate, make sure that it fits the baby well and doesn’t crowd their tiny features.
 Bring a pacifier along for soothing if using one, favorite rattle or stuffed animal, favorite blanket, or anything else that’s important to you or the baby.
-If you're hoping for sleepy newborn photos you'll want to keep the baby awake for an hour before the session, but not long enough so that their overtired and cranky, and make sure they're well fed so we don't spend our time together feeding.
+If you're hoping for sleepy newborn photos you'll want to keep the baby awake for an hour before the session, but not long enough so that they're overtired and cranky, and make sure they're well fed so we don't spend our time together feeding.
 If you're hoping for photos of them awake, be sure they have a good nap directly before we start our session and plan to feed right before we start.
 Please bring your baby warmly dressed in whatever he or she will be wearing for the session.
 Bring along extra milk, diapers, and clothes, plus extra clothes for anyone who will be in the photos just in case of any accidents or spit-ups.

 Infants Don't Always Sleep Through Sessions